wangxiaoying/wangxiaoying.github.io/_pages/cv.md

 Work Experience
 ======
-* 07.2016-04.2018: C++ Developer on 360 AdExchange
+* 07.2016-04.2018: Developer of 360 AdExchange
-  * Qihoo 360 Technology Co.
-Ltd., Shanghai Office, China
-  * Duties included:
-    * Develop new features, fix bugs and optimize the performance and the architecture of the high-concurrency and low-latency advertising system (360 Ad Exchange)
+  * Develop and optimize the performance of the high-concurrency and low-latency advertising bidding platform
   * Owner of the API service
   * Process and analyze logs for debugging and recognizing potential problems
-    * Investigate new strategies to increase profit of the advertising system
+  * Participate in investigate new strategies
-  * Supervisor: Xiaoming Dong